mattermost/mattermost-handbook/operations/research-and-development/product/development-process/user-interface-text-guidelines.md

 * Reduce cognitive load
 * Proactively prevent failure

 To achieve these goals, we ensure that we have the right content for the right user at the right time.
 In addition to this, we prioritize:

-* Plain language
+* Plain language: We use natural language for documentation and in-product text.
-* Readability
-* Consistency
+* Readability: We strive to make our documentation pages easy to scan and not overwhelming.
+* Consistency: We ensure that we all refer to the same things using the same words or names, to avoid confusion.

 These writing principles mean that we think like a friend, and talk like a coach to reduce friction and increase satisfaction.